KingScooty/slushie/readme.md

 ##Installing

+Ensure you have gulp installed.

+`npm install -g gulp`

-Install using the following command[?]:
+Then install Slushie in your project using the following command:

 `npm install slushie --save-dev`